Until golf’s Olympic return, DeChambeau didn’t dare dream it - News Break

 The 2020 U.S. Open champion, DeChambeau was leading this year’s tournament with nine holes to play before imploding on the back nine at Torrey Pines.
 He made back-to-back bogeys on Nos.
 11 and 12, then took a triple on the 13th hole and a quadruple bogey on the 17th.

-He finished the final round with a 6-over 77, nine strokes behind .
+He finished the final round with a 6-over 77, nine strokes behind winner John Rahm.

 This week brings him to TPC River Highlands outside of Hartford, Connecticut, for the Travelers Championship.
 Five of the world’s top 10 players are in the field, including Johnson, Patrick Reed and Brooks Koepka.